 Elected February 13, 2007

 Linnet Deily graduated from The University of Texas at Austin and received a master of arts in international management from The University of Texas at Dallas.
 She currently serves on the boards of directors of Chevron Corporation and Honeywell International Inc. and recently retired from the board of directors of Chevron Corporation after 12 years of service.
 She has served as deputy U.S. trade representative and U.S. ambassador to the World Trade Organization, vice chairman of the Charles Schwab Corporation and chairman and chief executive officer of First Interstate Bank of Texas.
-Ms. Deily currently serves as executive chair of the Episcopal Health Foundation and on the boards of the Museum of Fine Arts, Houston, and the Houston Zoo; she is also on the M.D.
+Ms. Deily currently serves as executive chair of the Episcopal Health Foundation and on the board of the Museum of Fine Arts, Houston; she is also on the M.D.
 Anderson Board of Visitors.
 She previously served as president of the Standing Committee of the Episcopal Diocese of Texas and on the board of regents of The University of Texas System.